SAME-Project/same-project/test/testdata/README.md

 Try to ensure that the notebook:
 * has more than one configured SAME step
+* has had all outputs cleared to avoid a messy notebook file
-* has been pared down to reduce memory and cpu requirements
+* has been pared down if possible to reduce cpu and memory requirements

 The commands `same init` and `same verify` are useful for configuring a new notebook, as they automatically generate and check the config/requirements